CharlelieLrt/modulus/docs/api/physicsnemo.models.rst

 parameter.
 The model internally uses ``global_index`` to extract the corresponding patches from the positional embedding grid and concatenate them to the input ``x_cond_patches`` before the first UNet block.
-Note that conditional multi-diffusion still requires each patch to **be conditioned on the entire conditioning image** ``cond``, which is why we interpolate the conditioning image to the patch resolution and concatenate it to each individual patch.
+Note that conditional multi-diffusion still requires each patch to *be conditioned on the entire conditioning image* ``cond``, which is why we interpolate the conditioning image to the patch resolution and concatenate it to each individual patch.
 In practice it is not necessary to manually extract the patches from the latent state and the global grid, as PhysicsNeMo provides utilities to help with the patching operations, in :mod:`~physicsnemo.utils.patching`.
+For an example of how to use these utilities, see the `CorrDiff example <../examples/weather/corrdiff/README.rst>`_.

 .. code:: python